jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

     }
 }
 ```
-This code will recreate the whole `dl`-block, if the `storedPerson` state changes -
-even when only one of its properties changes.
+This code will recreate the whole `dl`-block when the `storedPerson` state changes, even if only one of its properties
+changes.

-Now let's try to analyse, how this object might change by looking at each property:
+Let's analyze how this object might change by looking at each property:
-- `id`: this must be stable by definition; so it will never change.
+- `id`: this must be stable by definition, so it will never change.
-- `name`: it is very unlikely that their names might change.
+- `name`: name changes are very unlikely.
-- `age`: this is in fact the only regularly changing property.
-Each passing year it must be increased.
+- `age`: this is in fact the only regularly changing property - each passing year it must be increased.

-So in fact we only need to react to changes of one portion of the `Person` model: the `age`-property.
+So we only need to react to changes of one portion of the `Person` model: the `age`-property.

 :::info
-The following example uses some concepts, that have not yet been explained.
+The following example uses some concepts that have not yet been explained.

 The function of [handlers]((/docs/createstores/#custom-handler-in-depth)) and custom
 [data-flows](/docs/createstores/#custom-data-flow-property) are explained in the upcoming chapter
 [Store Creation](/docs/createstores).
-We just need to tease these functions here, in order to show a working example.
+We do need to tease these functions here in order to show a working example.
-Please just accept the description without a deeper understanding of those techniques.
-It will be sufficient, to
+Please accept their function without a deeper understanding of those techniques for now.
+It's sufficient to
-grasp the overall concept.
+grasp the general concept.

-The concept of *precise rendering* fits best here - so please excuse this decent lookahead!
 :::

-This enables us to put the reactive rendering code much closer to the corresponding UI-elements.
-As result the whole
+The age being the only attribute likely to change lets us put the reactive rendering code much closer to the
-dynamic subtree will become much smaller, which will improve performance and reduce memory-usage:
+corresponding UI-elements.
+As a result, the whole dynamic subtree will become much smaller.
+This will improve
+performance and reduce memory-usage:
 ```kotlin
 // define a small helper type to hold all static parts of a `Person` data class StaticPerson(val id: Int, val name: String)